-For them to meet with you in-person, over the phone, via skype or string phones, you need to cement all the bricks in place necessary for a strong foundation.
+For them to meet with you in-person, over the phone, via zoom or string phones, you need to cement all the bricks in place necessary for a strong foundation.
 You are not working from strength if your foundation has holes in it, or worse, you are building on sand.

 These are the building blocks you must communicate within 30 seconds to maximize your shot at selling the next step.

 Who you are and where are you calling from.